stackrox/stackrox/README.md

 deployment phase of the container lifecycle.

 ## Build Tooling
-The following build tools are required:
+Mitigate is distributed as a single image.
+The following build tools are required to completely build that image and run tests:

  * Make
  * [Bazel](https://docs.bazel.build/versions/master/install.html) 0.9 or higher.